-There are some simple guidelines for you to apply when you place your bins out for collection:
+Here are some simple hints and tips for you to apply when you place your bins out for collection:

 - Always ensure that your bin is at the kerbside by 5.00am and is clear of obstructions.
 Council is not obliged to return to collect bins which aren’t out in time for collection.
-Fleet management services (such as cameras and GPS tracking) fitted in collection vehicles can verify if the bin was out in time.
+Fleet management systems (including cameras and GPS tracking) fitted in all collection vehicles can verify if the bin was out in time.

 - Council will only service Cessnock City Council bins that are registered to the property address.
 Bins from other council areas, other properties, hardware stores, etc will not be serviced by Council.